synacktiv/bip/doc/hexrays/astnodes.rst

 .. module:: bip.hexrays

-TODO: rewrite this intro

-This page explain some Bip internals and contains the API for two top level classes (:class:`~bip.hexrays.AbstractCItem` and :class:`~bip.hexrays.HxCType`) used internally.
-It also contains an array explaining the link between the classes and the C representation.
+This page explain in more details how the AST nodes from hexrays works in Bip (`Node representation in Bip`_), including the description of all possible nodes of the AST (`AST Node types`_) and some information about the `visitors in Bip`_.
+It also contains the API for two top level classes (:class:`~bip.hexrays.AbstractCItem` and :class:`~bip.hexrays.HxCType`) used internally.

 Node representation in Bip
 ==========================